-Doing so enable you to better monitor progress on goals and take immediate action to reward or remedy behavior as required.
+Doing so enables you to better monitor progress on goals and take immediate action to reward or remedy behavior as required.

 These meetings also allow you to offer your employees the opportunity to contribute their own perspective and make suggestions about their performance.
 Allowing your employees to contribute to the process gives them visibility and accountability into their own success.

-Year-round performance discussions decrease the effort involved in conducting performance reviews because they enable you to provide needed feedback when it’s most valuable.
+Year-round performance discussions decrease the effort involved in conducting performance reviews effective performance appraisals because they enable you to provide needed feedback when it’s most valuable.
 Which means you and your employees can keep performance discussions focused on development and goal-planning for the following year.